 7. Fine-tune your income collections

 Payment collection can be a difficult thing to stay on top of if you’ve got a growing business.
-Without an efficient system for income collection, you’ll waste a lot of time and have a hard time planning ahead.
+Without an efficient system for income collection, you’ll waste a lot of time and have a hard time planning.
 Fortunately, it’s not that hard to fine-tune your collection process, so it stays efficient.
 You just have to create effective payment terms on your invoices.
 You can do this by doing the following with your invoices:

 - Include all necessary sections in your invoices such as contact information, due date, and the amount owed